the-turing-way/the-turing-way/workshops/github-workshop/2021-05-13-intro-workshop.md

 ## Sign up below by adding your details

 Name / Institute or affiliation / **What specific aspect of GitHub do you find challenging?**
-* Chilukuri Sai Dharani / Sri venkateswara engineering college /
+* Chilukuri Sai Dharani / Sri venkateswara engineering college /collaboration at github
 * Guilherme B Ferreira / Universtiy College London /
 * Dave Kupferschmidt / US National Institutes of Health /
 * Kunal Verma / Jaypee University Of Information  Technology /